Sandra Dee: 1957–1958: Early films and Universal contract

 Ending her modeling career, Dee moved from New York to Hollywood in 1957.
-She graduated from University High School in Los Angeles in June 1958, aged 16.
+She graduated from University High School in Los Angeles in June 1958 at age 16.
 Her onscreen debut was in the 1957 MGM film Until They Sail, directed by Robert Wise.
 To promote the film, Dee appeared in a December issue of Modern Screen in a column by Louella Parsons, who praised Dee and compared her appearance and talent to those of Shirley Temple.
 Dee's performance made her one of that year's winners of the Golden Globe Award for New Star of the Year – Actress.

 MGM cast Dee as the female lead in The Reluctant Debutante (1958), with John Saxon as her romantic costar.
 It was the first of several films in which Dee appeared with Saxon.
 She provided the voice of Gerda for the English dub of The Snow Queen (1957).
-With her newfound success and the effects of sexual abuse, Dee continued to struggle with anorexia nervosa, and her kidneys temporarily failed.
+The stress of her newfound success and the effects of sexual abuse, caused Dee to struggle with chronic anorexia nervosa, and her kidneys temporarily failed.

 In 1958, Dee signed with Universal Pictures and was one of the company's last contract players prior to the dissolution of the studio system.
 She had a lead role in The Restless Years (1958) for producer Ross Hunter, opposite Saxon and Teresa Wright.
 She followed this with another film for Hunter, A Stranger in My Arms (1959).